ning/cosmic/README.md

 # Configuration

-Cosmos2 and the plugins are configured via a single YAML file.
-The default location for the file is `$HOME/.cosmos2rc`, but both the commandline tool and the `Cosmos2::Environment` constructor support specifying a different file.
+Cosmic and the plugins are configured via a single YAML file.
+The default location for the file is `$HOME/.cosmicrc`, but both the commandline tool and the `Cosmic::Environment` constructor support specifying a different file.

 The basic environment configuration looks like this: